shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 #### Troubleshooting `rspec:undercoverage` failures

 The `rspec:undercoverage` job has [known bugs](https://gitlab.com/groups/gitlab-org/-/epics/8254)
 that can cause false positive failures.
-Such false positive failures may also happen if you are updating database migration that is too old.
+Such false positive falures may also happen if you are updating database migration that is too old.
 You can test coverage locally to determine if it's safe to apply `pipeline:skip-undercoverage`.
 For example, using `<spec>` as the name of the test causing the failure: